MichalLauer/MichalLauer/README.md

 # Hello there 👨‍🔬

 I'm a student from Czechia who is passionate about math, statistics, and Data Science.
 This repo holds some of my work that showcases how I go around data analysis and coding in general.
+If you wish to seek more about me, feel free to visit my [website](https://laumi.me/).

 ## Data Analyst Associate certification 🐕‍